 Our online approach was unique in involving and mobilising communities remotely prior to the UK lockdown on 16 March 2020.
 Now that restrictions on travel and face-to-face contacts are impossible, such online approaches to involvement are building momentum, but our initiative has shown that much more is needed.
 Online forms and discussion forums offer one way to gain rapid public insight early on in an outbreak, providing accessible versions and alternative languages are also offered.
 While some improvements are needed, the combination of multiple-choice and free text questions as used in our online involvement exercise allows for new voices, ideas and suggestions to be heard.
 And with more than 200 respondents consenting to be contacted, it can also help to build new connections with community members who wish to play a role in shaping ongoing research and engagement activity.
 However, to really influence a pandemic response, we believe trusted channels for rapid involvement need to already be in place in order to amplify the diversity, speed and impact of community input.
 This could mean:

 Our priority now is to continue to optimise the process of community involvement in our COVID-19 research and response planning more broadly, ensuring the voices, experiences and concerns of those who may be most affected by the outbreak are heard.

 “It is our duty as researchers, and a research community, to ensure patient and public perspectives are not forgotten as we rapidly develop our plans or deliver innovative solutions in response to the outbreak.”
 Dr Philippa Pristerà, report author and research associate in the School of Public Health.

-We will continue to provide updates about our Community Involvement Initiative via the opportunity page on VOICE.
+We will continue to provide updates about our COVID-19 Community Involvement page at imperial.ac.uk.